Great Tibet Tour Logo GREAT TIBET TOUR ®

 Tibetan Culture

-As a member of the great family of the Chinese nation, Tibetan people have created and developed a distinctive culture in the long history of continuous exchange and mutual absorption from the culture of other ethnic groups.
-Tibetan culture has always been a pearl both in Chinese culture and world culture.
+Tibetan people have created and developed a distinctive culture in a long history of continuous exchange and mutual absorption from the cultures of other ethnic groups.
+Tibetan culture has been a pearl both in Chinese culture and world culture.
 The culture in Tibet was formed gradually by the integration of the Turk culture in the Yarlung Zangbo River basins and ancient Zhangzhung culture in the west region of the Qinghai-Tibet Plateau.

 In the historical development of Tibetan culture, Tibetan architectural art and sculpture, painting, decoration, arts and crafts, and other plastic arts, as well as music, dance, drama, language, written literature, folk literature, Tibetan medicine, and astronomical calendars have all reached a very high level.